Piketulus/SudokuTrainer/dokumentaatio/vaatimusmaarittely.md

 ## Further development ideas

-Beyond the basic version, the application can be expanded (if I have the time) with e.g. the following functionalities:
+Beyond the basic version, the application can be expanded with e.g. the following functionalities:

 - Practice mode, where given a new random puzzle, the user has to fill in one number as quickly as possible
   - Completion times stores, average completion time shown
-- Can undo actions on the sudoku board
+- Can undo actions on the sudoku board - *implemented* -
-- Completion times are recorded with an inputted signature (name) so users on the same device can differentiate their times.
+- Completion times are recorded with an inputted signature (name) so users on the same device can differentiate their times. - *implemented* -
-- Viewing times can be filtered (by name, time, difficulty)
+- Viewing times can be filtered (by name, time, difficulty) - *implemented* -
 - Double sudoku mode: play two sudoku at once, but both must be played concurrently one input at a time (first put a number into puzzle 1, then have to put a number into puzzle 2 before being able to input into 1 again)
 - 4x4, 16x16 sudoku modes